 Impact & Benefits

-Pennsylvania is the second-largest natural gas producing state in the U.S., averaging a record 15 billion cubic feet per day in 2017 – 3% higher than the 2016 level.
+Pennsylvania is the second-largest natural gas producing state in the U.S., producing a record 6 trillion cubic feet of gas in 2018.
 The Commonwealth accounted for 19% of total U.S. marketed natural gas production in 2017 and produced more natural gas than any other state except Texas.

 While Pennsylvania produces record volumes of natural gas, insufficient pipeline infrastructure continues to limit consumer access to the state’s supplies, resulting in production curtailments and shut-in production.

 Williams’ Transco pipeline has executed commitments with Seneca Resources Company, LLC, Cabot Oil & Gas Corporation and UGI Utilities for 100 percent of the firm transportation capacity under its proposed Leidy South project.
 Once complete, the project will further expand the Transco pipeline’s Marcellus and Utica takeaway capacity from the Leidy Hub and Zick interconnect.